puppeteer/puppeteer/tools/mochaRunner/README.md

 ## TestSuites.json

 Define test suites via the `testSuites` attribute. `parameters` can be used in the `TestExpectations.json` to disable tests based on parameters.
-The meaning for parameters is defined in `parameterDefinitons` which tell what env object corresponds to the given parameter.
+The meaning for parameters is defined in `parameterDefinitions` which tell what env object corresponds to the given parameter.

 ## TestExpectations.json